 The bike now comes in at 197.8 Kg with 51/49 Split in weight distribution between the front and rear.
 The CBR929RR front-end was designed for a bike of 194kg making the forks almost perfect.
 The bike’s original specification indicates a wet weight of 236kg.
 In short. it dropped a total of 38.2kg.

-Since it’s debut the bike has been featured on several of the largest online publications and local magazines such as, pipeburn.com which focuses on the best custom builds world-wide, Australian Motorcyclist Magazine and BMW Motorrad just to mention a few.
-To view the Pipeburn feature article [click here], if you prefer a magazine to hold in your hands then you’re after issue 83 of Australian Motorcyclist Magazine [here].
+Since the debut of our K75 Cafe Racer Build, it has been featured on several of the largest online publications and local magazines such as, pipeburn.com which focuses on the best custom motorycles world-wide, Australian Motorcyclist Magazine and BMW Motorrad just to mention a few.
+Click here to view the Pipeburn feature article, but if you prefer a magazine to hold in your hands then you’re after issue 83 of Australian Motorcyclist Magazine.

 - Cleaned and reduced frame by shortening rear sub-frame.

 - Complete paint-job to engine, swing arm and frame (satin black for mechanical and high gloss for modified frame).

 - Cleaned and de-badged fuel tank.
 Custom tank paint job (BMW Estoril Blue).